Towards solving the mass-composition problem in ultra high energy cosmic rays: Introduction

 At present there are two basic methods to study the mass composition of UHECR: direct measurements and indirect tests.
 The more reliable direct method is based on the observation of the fluorescent light produced by Extensive Air Showers (EAS) in the atmosphere.
 The indirect test is based on the signatures of mass composition in the primary energy spectrum and we start with it as more old and less constraining.

 This approach works most efficiently for protons due to their interaction with the Cosmic Microwave Background (CMB).
 It results in two very specific spectral features: the Greisen-Zatsepin-Kuzmin (GZK) cutoff \cite{GZK} and the pair-production dip.
 The former is a sharp cutoff at the end of the spectrum, around $E \sim 50$~ EeV, due to the photo-pion production and the latter is a rather faint feature at $E \sim 1 - 30$~EeV first calculated in \cite{Blum} and studied in detail in \cite{BGG,BGG-PL,Aletal}.
-The dip is well confirmed in the spectra of all three detectors but its origin as the pair-production dip $p+\gamma_{cmb} \to p +e^{-}+ e^{+}$ is questioned by the Auger mass composition.
-Before 2013 the data published by Auger, TA and HiRes showed an energy position of the high energy cutoff in good agreement with the predicted GZK cutoff.
-Nevertheless, the newest data of Auger and TA, released in 2015, seem to be in contradiction with this interpretation \cite{Rapporteur2015}.
+The dip is well confirmed in the spectra of all three detectors but its origin as the pair-production dip $p+\gamma_{cmb} \to p +e^{-}+ e^{+}$ is now questioned by the Auger mass composition.
+Before 2011 the data published by HiRes \cite{HiResGZK} and Auger \cite{AugerGZK}, and later confirmed by TA, showed high energy steepening in good agreement with the predicted GZK cutoff.
+Nevertheless, the newest data of Auger and TA, released in 2015 - 2017 seem to be in contradiction with this interpretation, see Fig.~ \ref{fig:AuTA2015}.

 The propagation of UHE {\it nuclei} does not leave any clear signature of the mass composition in the energy spectra.
 The main channel of energy losses, that determines the spectrum of UHE nuclei, is the photo-disintegration process on the Extragalactic Background Light (EBL) and on CMB.
-This process naturally produces the secondary lighter nuclei mixing thus with the primary composition.
-As was first predicted by Gerasimova and Rozental \cite{GR} in 1961, i.e. before discovery of CMB, nuclei photo-disintegration on EBL results in a suppression of UHECR energy spectrum (GR steepening).
+This process naturally produces secondary lighter nuclei, mixing thus with the primary composition.
+As was first predicted by Gerasimova and Rozental \cite{GR} in 1961, i.e. before the discovery of CMB, nuclei photo-disintegration on EBL results in a suppression of the UHECR energy spectrum (GR steepening).
 In fact, as was realised later, see e.g. \cite{ABG}, a more sharp cutoff occurs at higher energies where the nucleus photo-disintegration time on CMB becomes equal to that on EBL.
 This cutoff arises at Lorenz-factor $\Gamma \sim (3-5) \times 10^9$ for all nuclei.
 The energy of the cutoff $E_{cut} \propto A\Gamma$ is different for primary nuclei with different $A$.
 This fact together with the unavoidable mixed composition, due to the production of secondary nuclei makes unclear any composition signature in the observed spectrum.